marina601/discover-malta/README.md

 5. As a frequent user, I want to follow the site on social media.
 6. As a frequent user, I want to be able to contact the site owners if I have an enquire.
 7. As a frequent user, I want to explore latest deals
+8. As a frequent user, I want my information to be pre-filled on the checkout page.

 ##### back to [content](#table-of-content)